-It should come as no surprise that the monthly Aluminum MMI® registered a value of 83 in July, a decrease of 3.5% from 86 in June.
+The monthly Copper MMI® registered a value of 65 in October, a decrease of 1.5% from 67 in September.